-Policy HLE2 - Heritage, Landscape & Environment
+Policy HLE2 - Heritage, Landscape & Environment - Local Characteristics

-All developments within the parish should be in keeping with the heritage characteristics of their environment.
+All developments within the parish should be in keeping with the heritage characteristics of their environment and be informed by a suitably detailed heritage assessment using the adopted WHS Supplementary Planning Document (2017) where appropriate.
 Proposed developments within or affecting the setting of the AGLV will not be supported unless they are of a scale, design and location to be in keeping with the distinctive landscape and heritage characteristics of the surrounding area.
-Development within or affecting the setting of the WHS should accord with the WHS management plan, respect the heritage characteristics and outstanding universal value and not impact on the wider heritage value of the site or the surrounding area.
+Development within or affecting the setting of the WHS should accord with the WHS management plan, respect key attributes and their settings and should not harm their ability to express the Outstanding Universal Value of the WHS.
+Such development should not negatively impact on the wider heritage value of the site or surrounding area.
+All development should seek to conserve and enhance the quality and distinctiveness of the WHS as well as the wider historic environment.

-Policy HLE3 - Heritage, Landscape & Environment
+Policy HLE3 - Heritage, Landscape & Environment - Flooding

-All developments will take account of the areas at risk as covered within the Parish Flood Plan see Appendix-J.
+All developments will take account of the areas at risk as covered within the Parish Flood Plan and Maps see Appendix-J.